andreasdr/minitscript/README.md

 # 4. Data types and variables

-Default MiniScript works with the following data types:
+Default MinitScript works with the following data types:
 - boolean
 - integer
 - float